Ann Saddlemyer Award / Le prix Ann Saddlemyer

-Named in honour of the Association’s co-founder, the Ann Saddlemyer Award goes to the best book published in English or French in a given year.
+Named in honour of one of the Association’s co-founders, this award is given to the best book published in English or French in a given year.
 The winning book should normally constitute a substantial contribution to the field of drama, theatre, and performance studies in what is now known as Canada.
+The monograph must have been published in 2024.

 Past Winners